dgroomes/kafka-playground/kafka-in-kafka-out/README.md

     * DONE Get the poll loop working
     * DONE offset committing
 * [x] DONE More validation.
 Do tests beyond just one message.
 We need multiple messages for a key, and multiple partitions.
+* [x] DONE Limit intake in the coroutine consumer.
+Do this in the same way as the virtual thread consumer with the dual "queue/processed" counters.
+* [x] DONE (Seems to work, but hard to know with concurrent programming) Defect.
+The virtual thread consumer is blocked on the poll loop.
+I didn't schedule the work correctly.
+I think I want two different virtual thread executors, so that each one as its own platform thread?
+Is that possible?
+UPDATE: No, all virtual threads management is done out of user control.
+* [x] DONE Consistent and fleshed out reporting logging.
+I want apples-to-apples between the sync/coroutine/virtual-thread consumers.
+While it may be more engineered to export metrics and do the reporting and visualization in an outside tool, the buck has to stop somewhere.
+Let's keep it legible.
+* [x] DONE (Prime finding) Use a pure CPU-intensive function.
+Sorting is boosted so strongly the memory speed that it's actually 10 time slower to parallelize it (I still barely understand that... maybe if I did huge lists that would amortize away).
+Regardless, the affect is pronounced and makes for a bad demo.
+Can we do prime factorization or fibonacci or something?
+* [x] DONE (duh.. needed to flush) Defect.
+When producing small amounts of messages (somewhere less than 100), the messages just don't appear...
+Defect in my producer.

 ## Reference